elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 ### Aging Presentation

+- older people are less ambiguity averse but indifferent when it comes to risky decisions
 - Casino at Niagara Falls
 - people aged 60s-70s
 - under known probabilities, older adults and younger adults behave similarly